WasmEdge/docs/docs/start/getting-started/quick_start.md

 ## How to run an HTTP server

 This example is a standalone HTTP server written in Rust.
-It demonstrates that Rust + WasmEdge as a lightweight stack for microservices.
+It demonstrates Rust + WasmEdge as a lightweight stack for microservices.
 Its source code and build instructions are available [here](https://github.com/second-state/rust-examples/tree/main/server).

 Download the server.wasm file [here](https://github.com/second-state/rust-examples/releases/latest/download/server.wasm), or run the following command: